marknelsonengineer/DTMF_Decoder/TESTPLAN.md

   - Reverse the tests of every error handler and verify that they work as expected.
   - Ensure runs that end in failure generate a Windiws Error Report.
 Open the report and ensure all of the
   - Ensure the program runs correctly when used in a Remote Desktop session.
-  - change the DPI from the control panel
+  - Change the DPI from the control panel
-  - Test at various DPIs:  “96, 120, 144, and 192”
+    - Test at various DPIs:  96, 120, 144, and 192
     - Test at different color depths
-  - Test with multiple mknitors (where are the secondary monitor is both to the left and the right of the primary monitor)
+  - Test with multiple monitors (where are the secondary monitor is both to the left and the right of the primary monitor)

 Excerpt From